thalesfsp/queue/README.md

 A highly flexible and extensible queue interface implementation in Go that provides a unified way to interact with different queue backends.

 This package implements a generic queue interface that abstracts away the complexities of working with different queue systems.
-It provides a consistent API for basic CRUD operations while supporting various queue backends like Redis and others.
+It provides a consistent API for common and usual operations while supporting various queue backends like RabbitMQ, AWS SQS, Kafka and others.
 The implementation includes robust error handling, metrics collection, and APM tracing capabilities.

 ## Features